Kaderde/teched2025-msad/exercises/ex3/README.md

 - Understand the mechanics of SQL Injection and how unsanitized inputs can be exploited.
 - Learn to implement secure coding practices, such as parameterized queries, to mitigate SQL Injection vulnerabilities.
 - Ensure that application data remains secure, protecting sensitive information from unauthorized access or alteration.

+## 🚨 2.
+Vulnerable Code :
+We’ll build upon [Exercise 2.2 - Security Event Monitoring](../../ex2.2/README.md)  by introducing a critical security flaw in how user input is handled when querying the Customers entity.
+The lack of input sanitization creates a severe SQL Injection vulnerability.